skokg/PAD_on_Sphere/README.md

 #### Usage:

-To see how the package can be used in practice, please refer to the example in the PY_PAD_on_sphere_example.py
+To see how the package can be used in practice, please refer to the jupyter notebook examples.

 #### Author:

-Gregor Skok, Faculty of Mathematics and Physics, University of Ljubljana, Slovenia
+Gregor Skok, Faculty of Mathematics and Physics, University of Ljubljana, Slovenia Llorenç Lledó, ECMWF (for the xarray wrapper and the jupyter notebooks only)

 Email: Gregor.Skok@fmf.uni-lj.si